bitconnectCore/bitconnect-RPC-node-server/README.md

-# bitconnect-RPC-Node-Server
+# bitconnect-RPC-node-server

-bitconnect BlockChain Daemon RPC Server For Linux Cloud-Nodes, Apps, Bots And Explorers
+**bitconnect BlockChain RPC Node Server For Cloud-Nodes, Apps, Bots And Explorers**

 In linux bash, possibly peices together releases from: